Frybaby: History

 Frybaby opened with the Lil' America pod in 2023.
 Sunny Hatch is the chef and owner.
 For the Portland Mercurys "Weiner Week" event in 2025, Frybaby served a Korean Corn Cheese Dog, or a hot dog with mozzarella Korean corn cheese, kimchi-gochujang sauce, sesame seeds, and green onions.
 In October 2025, Frybaby relocated from Lil' America to The Heist.

 Reception

 In 2023, Frybaby was named Food Cart of the Year by The Oregonian.
 The business was a runner-up in the Best Wings category of Willamette Weeks annual 'Best of Portland' readers' poll in 2024.
 It placed second in the same category in 2025.
 Alex Frane included Frybaby in Portland Monthlys 2025 guide to the city's best fried chicken.
+Katherine Chew Hamilton included the business in Portland Mercurys 2026 list of the city's top twenty food carts.

 Frybaby won in the Best New Food Cart category of Eater Portlands annual Eater Awards in 2023.
 Ron Scott and Thom Hilton included the business in the website's 2024 overview of Portland's "best real-deal" fried chicken.
 The duo recommended the mashed potatoes with curry gravy and the kimchi mac and cheese.
 In 2025, the website's Rebecca Roland included Frybaby in a list of Portland's best Korean food and Katrina Yentch included the business in an overview of the best restaurants in Buckman.